akka/alpakka/docs/src/main/paradox/kinesis.md

 # AWS Kinesis Connector

-Amazon Kinesis supports collecting, processing, and analyzing video and data streams in real time.

-The AWS Kinesis connects to Akka Streams to Kinesis streams.
+The AWS Kinesis connector provides flows for streaming data to and from Kinesis Data streams and to Kinesis Firehose streams.

 For more information about Kinesis please visit the [Kinesis documentation](https://aws.amazon.com/documentation/kinesis/).

 ### Reported issues

 [Tagged issues at Github](https://github.com/akka/alpakka/labels/p%3Akinesis)

 ## Artifacts